Hierarchical construction of bounded solutions in critical regularity spaces: Introduction and statement of the main results

-\begin{rem} The description of $\x$ as the sum $\x=\sum\u_j$ provides a multiscale \emph{hierarchical decomposition} of a solution for \eqref{eq:int_Lxfp}.
-The role $\{\lam_j\}$'s as the different scales associated with the $\u_j$'s, is realized in terms of the ``energy bound"
+\begin{rem}[Exponential convergence] The description of $\x$ as the sum $\x=\sum\u_j$ provides a multiscale \emph{hierarchical decomposition} of a solution for \eqref{eq:int_Lxfp} for rapidly increasing sequence of scales, $\lam_{j+1}=\lami \zeta^{j}$ with any $\zeta >1$.
+The role $\{\lam_j\}$'s as the different scales associated with the $\u_j$'s is reflected through the exponential decay bound (consult \eqref{eq:finite} below)